texas-robocamp/texas-robocamp.github.io/virtual/before/install.md

     * Follow the instructions on this website [https://itsfoss.com/create-bootable-ubuntu-usb-drive-mac-os/](https://itsfoss.com/create-bootable-ubuntu-usb-drive-mac-os/)
     * Use the texas-robocamp_persistent_v1.iso image rather than an Ubuntu image.

+Once you've created the drive, skip to "Boot to the Drive".

 ### Create the Drive (Ubuntu Linux)